-Research in Physiology (2 cr.)

-- Course #: PHZB 619 - Description: There is a limited enrollment in this course for those who wish to complete physiologically relevant research with one of our faculty and/or associates.

-Biomedical Applications of Physiology of the Eye (2 cr.)

-- Course #: PHZB 630 - Description: This course uses active discovery to relate physiologic principles to function of the eye to give the role of physiology in understanding, diagnosing, and treating medical eye conditions.
+Research in Physiology (1 - 3 cr.)
+Course #: PHZB-619 Description: There is a limited enrollment in this course for those who wish to complete physiologically relevant research with one of our faculty and/or associates.
+The number of credits will depend upon the level of commitment by the student in agreement with a faculty mentor and the Director of Graduate Education for Physiology.
+Biomedical Applications of Physiology of the Eye (3 cr.)
+Course #: PHZB 630 Description: This course uses active discovery to relate physiologic principles to function of the eye to give the role of physiology in understanding, diagnosing, and treating medical eye conditions.
 The material gives many examples of the relationship of eye health to other systemic physiologic systems and emphasizes the biomedical differences among symptoms, observations, and tests in clinical applications.
 This course discusses the basic physics behind key instruments used for diagnostics in eye health.
 Students will discover the variations in supply, need, professional attributes, and personal life-styles among the various ways to practice clinical medicine and students will learn the differences in professional demands and rewards among different clinical medicine specialties.